DETAILED ACTION

 the server includes:

-a communication unit which receives, from the input device, position information indicating a position on the map at which the environment information is input by the user in the input device, and
+a circuitry configured to receive, from the input device, position information indicating a position on the map at which the environment information is input by the user in the input device,

-the calculation unit re-calculates a new path along which the movable working machine should travel based on the position information and position information of the path when the communication unit receives the position information from the input device.
+re-calculate a new path along which the plurality of movable working machine should travel based on the position information, position information of the path, a width of the path, and vehicle widths of the plurality of movable working machine when the circuitry receives the position information from the input device,

 For the following reason(s), the examiner submits that the above identified additional limitations do not integrate the above-noted abstract into a practical applications.

-Regarding the additional limitations of “a display unit which displays a map including a path along which a movable working machine can travel”, “an input unit for a user to input a first instruction”, “input device which displays a map including a path along which a movable working machine can travel” and “a communication unit which receives, from the input device, position information indicating a position on the map at which the environment information is input by the user in the input device” the examiner submits that these limitations are insignificant extra-solution activities that merely use a computer (processing circuitry of a computer system) to perform the process.
-In particular, the display unit which display are recited at a high level of generality (i.e. as a general means of displaying information from the input device), and input device is amounts to mere data gathering, which is a form of insignificant extra-solution activity.
-Lastly, the “server”, “calculation unit”, “communication unit” and “calculation unit” are recited at a high-level of generality (i.e. as a generic processor performing a generic computer function) such that it amounts no more than mere instructions to apply the exception using a generic computer component.
+Regarding the additional limitations of “a display which displays a map including a path along which a movable working machine can travel”, “a user interface for a user to input a first instruction” and “a circuitry configured to receive, from the input device, position information indicating a position on the map at which the environment information is input by the user in the input device” the examiner submits that these limitations are insignificant extra-solution activities that merely use a computer (processing circuitry of a computer system) to perform the process.
+In particular, the display which displays are recited at a high level of generality (i.e. as a general means of displaying information from the user interface), and user interface is amounts to mere data gathering, which is a form of insignificant extra-solution activity.
+Lastly, the “server”, “processor”, “circuitry” are recited at a high-level of generality (i.e. as a generic processor performing a generic computer function) such that it amounts no more than mere instructions to apply the exception using a generic computer component.

 Thus, taken alone, the additional elements do not integrate the abstract idea into a practical application.
 Further, looking at the additional limitation(s) as an ordered combination or as a whole, the limitation(s) add nothing that is not already present when looking at the elements taken individually.
 For instance, there is no indication that the additional elements, when considered as a whole, reflect an improvement in the functioning of a computer or an improvement to another technology or technical filed, apply or use the above-noted judicial exception to effect a particular treatment or prophylaxis for a disease or medical condition, implement/use the above-noted judicial exception with a particular machine or manufacture that is integral to the claim, effect a transformation or reduction of a particular article to a different state or thing, or apply or use the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is not more than drafting effort designed to monopolize the exception (MPEP § 2106.05).
 Accordingly, the additional limitation(s) do/does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.